SinRise-Git/Hidden-AI/README.md

 # Hidden-AI
-A Chrome extension that conceals an AI within your browser."
+A Chrome extension that conceals an AI within your browser.